Unhappy customers can cost your business a fortune.

 Remember that you will always have room to grow as a business.
 Conducting a one-time survey isn’t enough to help your company keep up with what your customers want.

-Note the important things you noticed upon your first survey, such as the experiences that have made a group of people dissatisfied and how you can improve that and follow up on your next survey.
-Or find out what is the most common experience that your customers liked and leverage that for your future marketing strategies.
+Note the important things you noticed upon your first survey, such as the experiences that have made a group of people dissatisfied, and how you can improve that and follow up on your next survey.
+Or find out what is the most common experience your customers liked and leverage that for your future marketing strategies.